Hello everyone, in this post I will try to explain how you can define affinities in your workload so Kubernetes scheduler can apply them.

 preferredDuringSchedulingIgnoredDuringExecution--> soft constraint.
 It's like "Hey kubernetes, I prefer to schedule my Pod to nodes that satisfy my conditions"

-Also you have to say that "nodeSelectorTerms" are OR conditions, otherwhise "matchExpressions" are AND conditions.
+Also I have to say that "nodeSelectorTerms" are OR conditions, otherwhise "matchExpressions" are AND conditions.

 Supported operators are:

 Node Affinity, as we said, is an extension of NodeSelector tool.
 Relevant feaures are: